Mathias Fredriksen

-Mathias Fredriksen (born 28 April 1994) is a Norwegian footballer who plays as a midfielder for the Eliteserien side Mjøndalen.
+Mathias Fredriksen (born 28 April 1994) is a Norwegian footballer who plays as a midfielder for the PostNord-ligaen side Fløy-Flekkerøy.

 He played youth football for Tollnes, but joined Odd's youth team after the 2009 season.
 In mid-2012 he signed for the senior team.
 He was also capped as a Norway youth international.
 Fredriksen made his senior league debut in a May 2013 0-1 loss against Start.